-from the bullying-gone-legal dept
+from the patch-notes-to-be-entered-as-evidence-in-inevitable-civil-lawsuit dept

 Software updates are seldom painless.
 The history of the Windows operating system is littered with stories of computers/programs bricked by auto-update patches and OS iterations.
 They're not much fun on the IT end either, especially when businesses depend on functioning computers/programs for pretty much everything.
 An enterprise-level OS upgrade can take days or weeks -- and that's not counting the aftershocks which continue for months after as every interdependent application finds new and exciting ways to clash with the upgraded system software.

 Days, weeks, months chewed up by an upgrade.
 It's horrible, but hey, at least you're still relatively free to step outside periodically and/or exit the building when you've had enough for one day.
 It could be much much worse.

 It was Saturday and he was woken up with a start by his mother.
 There were four officers at the front door and he was about to be arrested.